vippsas/vipps-recurring-api/vipps-recurring-api-problems.md

 Amount for interval is exceeded.
 Check if other charges has already been created for this interval.

 ### Charge due too soon
-Charge must be due minimum 2 days in the future.
+Charge date due must be minimum 2 days in the future.

 ### Charge due in too long
-Max due date is one year from today.
+Charge due date must be maximum 2 years in the future.

 ### Unsupported feature
 Feature not supported.
 Please contact Vipps.